cyrilwanner/next-optimized-images/README.md

  * Results in:
  *
  * .Header {
- *   background-image: url('/_next/static/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg');
+ *   background-image: url('/_next/public/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg');
  * }
  */
 ```

 If the file is below the [limit for inlining images](#inlineimagelimit), the `require(...)` will return a base64 data-uri (`data:image/jpeg;base64,...`).

-Otherwise, `next-optimized-images` will copy your image into the static folder of next.js and the `require(...)` returns the path to your image in this case (`/_next/static/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg`).
+Otherwise, `next-optimized-images` will copy your image into the public folder of next.js and the `require(...)` returns the path to your image in this case (`/_next/public/images/my-image-5216de428a8e8bd01a4aa3673d2d1391.jpg`).

 You can use both variants directly on an image in the `src` attribute or in your CSS file inside an `url()` value.